DanHrmti/danhrmti.github.io/_pages/about.md

 I am a first year PhD student in the Computer Science department at [Brown University](https://cs.brown.edu/) advised by Prof. [George Konidaris](https://cs.brown.edu/people/gdk/).
 I am interested in Reinforcement Learning (RL) and related representation learning research towards building general and adaptive decision-making agents.

-Research questions I am currently drawn to involve how to incorporate *structure* in learning algorithms that facilitates sample efficient learning and generalization.
+Research questions I am currently drawn to involve how to incorporate *structure* that facilitates generalization in decision-making algorithms.
-Recently I have been studying object-centric structure in decision-making algorithms for generalization in multi-object robotic manipulation.
+Recently I have been studying object-centric structure for compositional generalization in robotic manipulation.

 Prior to pursuing my PhD I completed a M.Sc. in Electrical and Computer Engineering at the [Technion - Israel Institute of Technology](https://ece.technion.ac.il/) advised by Prof. [Aviv Tamar](https://avivt.github.io/avivt/).
 I received my B.Sc. in Electrical Engineering and Physics at the Technion supported by the Alfred and Anna Grey Excellence Scholarship.